STFlow: Data-Coupled Flow Matching for Geometric Trajectory Simulation: Experiments

 \subsection{Ablation study}

-In order to understand the contributions of the components to the performance of our model, we remove individual components and investigate the change in accuracy.
-Results are shown in Table \ref{abltable}; the `Baseline' row denotes the performance when evaluating samples from the prior $p_0$ itself as model predictions.
+In order to quantify the contributions of the components of STFlow, we change individual parts and investigate the discrepancy in the FDE metric on the NBody Gravity dataset.
+Results can be seen in Table \ref{abltable}.